panaC/BookAssistant/README.md

 An evolution of the prototype is the easier addition by configuring a new standalone "intent" (no call from Api).

 #### Application
 Audiobook playback is the core of the application, due to the limitation of the playback of audio files by the Google player present in these devices.
-We are obliged to use the tool such as.
+We are forced to use the tool such as.
 In this sense, accelerated reading is not available, nor is the 30s jump.